-Delegation of opposition leaders to visit J&K tomorrow
+Opposition leaders to visit Srinagar today, J&K govt advises against it

 [Want to visit J&K?
 Will send you a plane, Malik tells Rahul Gandhi]

-Earlier this month, senior Congress leader and former Jammu and kashmir chief minister Ghulam Nabi Azad was stopped from visiting the state and was sent back to Delhi from Srinagar Airport.
+Earlier this month, senior Congress leader and former Jammu and Kashmir chief minister Ghulam Nabi Azad was stopped from visiting the state and was sent back to Delhi from Srinagar Airport.

 After that Jammu and Kashmir Governor Satya Pal Malik and Rahul Gandhi were involved in a war of words over visiting Srinagar.
 Malik had said that Rahul's visit may cause disturbance in the Valley which was then under heavy security blanket.